-Affinity Water Limited.
-Based upon the Ordnance Survey map by Affinity Water Limited with the permission of Ordnance Survey on behalf of the Controller of Har Majesty's Stationery Office.
-Crown Copyright and database rights 2020 Ordnance Survey 100022432.
+© Affinity Water Limited.
+Based upon the Ordnance Survey map by Affinity Water Limited with the permission of Ordnance Survey on behalf of the Controller of Her Majesty's Stationery Office. © Crown Copyright and database rights 2020 Ordnance Survey 100022432.
 Plans are the property of Affinity Water Limited and may not be reproduced or distributed in any form (or any part) without the written permission of Affinity Water Limited.
-Except where prior written permission has been obtained, it is an offence under Section 174 of the Water Industry Act 1991 to operate or interfere with any valves, hydramatus or other apparatus vested in Affinity Water.
+Except where prior written permission has been obtained, it is an offence under Section 174 of the Water Industry Act 1991 to operate or interfere with any values bridgenian conference angular wested in Righting Water.